Finding the best web hosting provider for your website can challenging.

 The monthly contracts remain the same price even after your first contract is up.
 You can get two months free if you prepay for a year, but they’ll never force you to commit longer than that.

 As a managed WordPress hosting provider, WP Engine really stands out amongst the competition in terms of its service.
-This is where the higher costs of these plans can be justified.
+This more than justifies the cost in my eyes.

 You won’t have to do anything aside from running your website.
 The team over at WP Engine will maintain everything at the server level, including the security.